Japan zoos, under pressure, give up buying dolphins from grisly hunt

 Some 20 to 30 are bought for use in Japanese aquariums each year at a cost of about 1 million yen ($8,300) each, prompting accusations from environmentalists that the practice of selling dolphins for captivity keeps Taiji's hunt going.

-"But this decision has been made by the international organisation, so we now have to put much more emphasis on breeding."
+"But this decision has been made by the international organization, so we now have to put much more emphasis on breeding."

 (Reporting by Elaine Lies; Editing by Robert Birsel)